nicksieger/spring-petclinic/README.md

 ## Getting started
+First create the database

+    $ mysql -u root
+    > create database petclinic;

-First build the legacy petstore and download all Java dependencies using maven
+Then build the legacy petstore and download all Java dependencies using maven

     $ mvn package